Dracula (1958 film): Plot

 John Van Eyssen and Christopher Lee.

-In 1885, Jonathan Harker arrives at Count Dracula's castle near Klausenburg (now Cluj) to take up his post as librarian.
-Inside, he is startled by a young woman who claims to be a prisoner and begs for his help.
-Dracula arrives, greets Harker, and guides him to his room.
-Alone, Jonathan writes in his diary, revealing his true intentions: he is a vampire hunter and has come to destroy Dracula's reign of terror.
+In 1885, librarian Jonathan Harker arrives at Count Dracula's castle near Klausenburg.
+Inside, he is startled by a young woman who begs for his help.
+Dracula arrives, greets Harker and accepts his credentials, and gives him a room.
+Alone, Jonathan writes in his diary, revealing that he is actually a vampire hunter and intends to destroy the Count, who is in truth a centuries-old vampire.

-Sometime later, Harker again is confronted by the woman.
-She reveals herself to be a vampire and bites his neck.
+Harker attempts to rescue the unnamed woman but realizes too late that she is also a vampire and gets bitten.
 Dracula arrives and pulls her away as Harker passes out.
-After awakening in his room in daylight, Harker discovers the bite marks on his neck.
-He realizes he has lost nearly an entire period of daylight.
-Harker writes a final entry in his journal and hides the book outside the castle.
-He descends into a crypt to find Dracula and the vampire woman resting in their coffins.
-Harker first stakes the woman, who withers to old age and dies.
+Waking up, Harker discovers that an entire day has passed and finds bite marks on his neck.
+Knowing that he will soon turn, Harker writes a final entry in his journal and hides it.
+He descends into the castle's crypt to find Dracula and the vampire woman resting in their coffins.
+Harker quickly stakes the woman, watching as she withers away and dies.
 He then turns to Dracula's coffin and finds it empty.
-Dracula, awakened and angry, closes the door to the crypt, trapping Harker.
+Dracula, awakened and angry, traps Harker inside the crypt.

-Days pass, and Doctor Van Helsing arrives in Klausenburg, looking for Harker.
-He stops at an inn and tells the locals he wants to help them by destroying Dracula once and for all, but they are frightened and hostile.
+Days pass, and Doctor Van Helsing arrives in Klausenburg, looking for his apprentice Harker.
+He attempts to recruit helpers at an inn but is rebuffed by the fearful locals.
 The innkeeper's daughter, however, gives him Harker's journal.
-He travels to Dracula's castle and finds it deserted, but comes across the portrait that Harker had of his fiancée Lucy Holmwood, with the photos now gone.
-He finds Harker in Dracula's coffin in the crypt, and he's been transformed into a vampire.
-Van Helsing stakes him before leaving for the town of Karlstadt and delivering the news of Harker's death to Arthur Holmwood and his wife Mina, brother and sister-in-law of Lucy, who is ill.
-Arthur is suspicious of Van Helsing and dismisses him.
-When night falls, Lucy opens the doors to her terrace and lays bare her neck—already, it bears the mark of a vampire bite.
-Dracula then arrives and bites her again.
+He travels to Dracula's castle and finds it deserted but comes across the miniature portrait that Harker had of his fiancée Lucy Holmwood, with the photos now gone.
+Unearthing the crypt, he finds Harker but is horrified to see that his friend is now a vampire and sleeping in Dracula's coffin.
+Without hesitation, Van Helsing stakes him.

+The doctor returns to Karlstadt, where he delivers the news of Harker's death to Arthur Holmwood and his wife Mina, brother and sister-in-law of Lucy, who is ill.
+Arthur is suspicious of Van Helsing and refuses to let him treat or even examine Lucy.
+When night falls, Lucy opens the doors to her terrace and lays bare her neck — already, it bears the mark of a vampire bite.
+Dracula then silently arrives and bites her again.